bparanj/crystal/innovation/shred/step1.md

 ### 2. **Configure the Server for DHCP**
    - **Edit the Network Configuration File**:
      For Ubuntu 24.04, you may be using **Netplan** to manage network configurations.
      1. Open the network configuration file for the WAN interface.
-This file is typically located in `/etc/netplan/`.
+This file is  located in `/etc/netplan/`.
 It will have a `.yaml` extension, such as `00-installer-config.yaml` or `01-netcfg.yaml`.
         ```bash
         sudo nano /etc/netplan/00-installer-config.yaml
         ```